-The Gharo-Keti Bandar Wind Corridor, spreading 60 km along the coastline of Sindh province and more than 170 km deep towards the land, alone has a potential to generate more than 60,000 MW of electricity.
-There are several wind power plants already commissioned and some are in the pipeline.
-With the attractive tariff for wind power generation by NEPRA, and incentives by government, this sector is expected to grow even further.
+The Gharo ~ Keti Bandar Wind Corridor, spreading 60 km along the coastline of Sindh province and more than 170 km deep towards the land, alone has a potential to generate more than 60,000 MW of electricity.
+There are several wind power plants already commissioned and some are in pipeline.
+With the attractive tariff for wind power generation by NEPRA and incentives by government this sector is expected to grow even further.

-It is anticipated that by the end of the year 2030 an additional 4,195 MW of wind power based electricity will be added to the national grid.
-This will reduce $49.03 \, MtCO_2 \, from \, year \, 2012 \, to \, 2030$ .
+It is anticipated that by the end of year 2030 additional 4,195 MW wind power based electricity will be added to the national grid.
+Which will reduce 49.03 MtCO2 from year 2012 to 2030.

-- Utilisation of untapped sustainable power resource.

-- Latest technology transfer to the country.

-- Reduction of grid emission factor.
+Utilization of untapped sustainable power resource.
+Latest technology transfer to the country.
+Reduction of grid emission factor.